 By using the Wave Envelope to cycle through the 64 waveforms in a wavetable you can create continuously shifting timbres that evolve and move.
-Because you can create a different Wave Wave Envelope for each of the 3 oscillators at once, you have a very rich palette of sounds available.
+Because you can create a different Wave Envelope for each of the 3 oscillators at once, you have a very rich palette of sounds.
 Combined with the 3rd Wave's ability to layer up to 4 different sounds at once, you can create very complex, evolving sounds.

 Be aware that if the Wave Envelope is turned off (if the ON button is not lit in the WAVE ENVELOPE section) the oscillator waveforms are not swept by the envelope.
-Instead the oscillators generate only the single-cycle waveform selected with the WAVETABLE and WAVE OFFSET controls with 64 waveforms in them, unless you have another modulation source changing the wavetables, (ADSR envelope, LFO, etc).
+Instead, the oscillators generate only the single-cycle waveform selected with the WAVETABLE and WAVE OFFSET controls.
+As noted previously, there are 64 single-cycle waveforms in each wavetable.

-The exception to the above rule is if you are using an LFO, Envelope 3/4, or some other modulation source to sweep through an oscillator's wavetable via the mod matrix.
+The exception to the above rule is if you are using an LFO, Envelope, or other modulation source to sweep through an oscillator's wavetable using the mod matrix.